Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables

-Overall, after the bit flip is triggered by RH, the attacker queries the victim executable via its public interface to check if its behavior has changed as expected.
+Once the bit flip is triggered by RH, the attacker queries the victim executable via its public interface to check if its behavior has changed as expected.
 As shown in \F~\mysubref{fig:attack}{b}, there are three possible outcomes: (1) the victim's behavior changes as expected, which is the desired outcome; (2) the victim crashes, which is undesirable since attackers wish to manipulate the victim's behavior without crashing it; and (3) the victim's behavior does not change, which is also undesirable.
 In the latter two cases, the attacker has to repeat the above process with a different superbit $s$ until she finds a bit that can be flipped and changes the victim's behavior as expected, or runs out of possible superbits to try.

-Our attack can be directly performed on DDR4 DRAM (\S~\ref{subsec:rq5}) show that the attacker succeeds on the first flip attempt 71.1\% of the time, and succeeds within 3 attempts 95.6\% of the time.
-Moreover, our attack is agnostic to RH techniques, and the above steps can replaced by any other RH techniques if needed~\cite{kim2014flipping,gruss2016rowhammer,lipp2020nethammer}.
+Our experiments on DDR4 DRAM (\S~\ref{subsec:rq5}) show that the attacker succeeds on the first flip attempt 71.1\% of the time, and succeeds within 3 attempts 95.6\% of the time.
+Moreover, our attack is agnostic to RH techniques, and the above steps can replaced by any other RH techniques if available~\cite{kim2014flipping,gruss2016rowhammer,lipp2020nethammer}.
 Our attack is also not coupled with the DDR4 standard; DDR3 or DDR5 platforms can be targeted as well, given that the attacker picks a suitable RH technique.